markasch/MAKUTU-BIP/README.md

 The prerequisites are:

 - probability and measure theory,
-- partial differential equations,
+- ordinary and partial differential equations,
 - statistical simulation (using python).

-All the above will be presented at the start of the course, making it accessible to anyone with reasonable undegraduate training.
+All the required results will be presented at the start of the course, making it accessible to anyone with reasonable undegraduate training.
 The course will consist of lectures (mornings) and practical sessions (afternoons).
 The practical sessions will cover theoretical examples and coding exercises in python.
 All necessary environments and tools are explained [here](./02practicals/00_setup.pdf).

 ---